t-nicole13/US_Space_Missions/README.md

 An analysis of U.S. space missions.

 ## Objective:
-The goal of this project is to analyze space missions in the United States.
+The goal of this project is to analyze space missions in the United States from 1957 - 2022.
 Additionally, there will be several visualizations of the my analysis.

 ## Resources